-Ransomware is all over the news at the moment following the global WannaCry attack, which affected over 60 NHS organisations.
-Attacks like this may seem like a rarity – and on this scale, they are – but at Falanx Cyber Defence, we deal with cases of ransomware regularly.
+Ransomware is all over the news at the moment following the Travelex attack and the global WannaCry attack, which affected over 60 NHS organisations.
+Attacks like this may seem like a rarity – and on this scale, they are – but at Falanx Cyber, we deal with cases of ransomware regularly.
 It’s something that affects small businesses every day, so make sure you know what it is and how to combat it.

 What is ransomware?